thestippe/thestippe.github.io/_drafts/statistics/logistic_regression.md

 ## Conclusions

-We introduced the Generalized Linear Model and we analyzed the Challenger dataset by means of a logistic regression.
+We introduced the Generalized Linear Model, and we analyzed the Challenger dataset by means of a logistic regression.
+We have seen how, by means of the GLM, we can easily extend the linear regression to binary data.
-In the next post we will discuss about Poisson regression.
+In the next post we will discuss the Poisson regression.